Juniorl2987/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by X
+by Junior Li

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about Java script.
+The purpose of this blog is to demonstrate my progress through entries.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making an app that records the users plans, homeworks/assignments.
+This blog will walk through my process of independently studying Firebase in order to make my app called Quests.

 ## Links